matthewjmiller/againstbelief/miller-againstbelief.md

 [^1] The example of the mall as liturgical space is drawn from Smith's *Desiring the Kingdom,* pp. 19-28.
 [^2] I borrow the phrase “liturgical audit” from Smith’s *You Are What You Love: the Spiritual Power of Habit,* 53.
 [^3] Though examining how the liturgies of the smartphone reshape religious or professional identities lies beyond my scope in this essay, one fascinating treatment of the theological import of smartphones and e-readers is Alan Jacobs, "Christianity and the Future of the Book," *The New Atlantis* fall 2011, https://www.thenewatlantis.com/publications/christianity-and-the-future-of-the-book.
+[^4] For more on liturgy as play, see the work of Romano Guardini, one of the most important liturgical scholars of the twentieth century, who writes that the Catholic liturgy "is in the highest sense the life of a child, in which everything is picture, melody and song" (102).
+Or see the more recent work of Marva J. Dawn, who describes Christian liturgy as "a royal waste of time."

 ### Works Cited